vuuma/basic-calculator/README.md

 ## Future Plans
 - Round the result to two decimal places so it doesn't overflow the screen.
 - Make the website more mobile friendly so it conforms to the size of mobile phones and tablets.
-- The calculator keys can be activated by keyboard keys.
+- The calculator buton can be activated by the keyboard.

 ## Screenshots
 ![Arithmetic operation](/img/operation.PNG?raw=true)